KnBrckr/aad-doc-manager/readme.txt

 == Changelog ==

+= 0.9.3 =
+* FIX: Document manager installing in the wrong directory when using composer

 = 0.9.1 =
 * FIX: Difficult to edit pages that include large CSV tables
 * Add composer.json